 Best Golf Balls for High Handicappers (Stop Losing $5 Per Shot)

-Let me ask you a question: How much money have you literally hit into the woods this year?
+Let me ask you a question: how much money have you literally hit into the woods this year?

 If you’re a high handicapper, the answer is probably “way too fucking much.”
 I’m a low-handicap golfer now, but I remember the days of losing sleeves at a time.
 And I’ve got plenty of buddies who still play Pro V1s because, hey, that’s what the pros play, right?
 They’re basically funding Titleist’s R&D department $5 at a time every time they yank one into the trees.